01100100/wasserwege/README.md

 ## Preparing German Waterway Data

 To prepare the German waterway data, use the `prepare_german_waterways.py` script.

+<script async id="asciicast-569727" src="https://asciinema.org/a/569727.js"></script>

-This script automates the following steps:
+The script automates the following steps:

 1. Downloads the latest German OSM file from [Geofabrik](https://download.geofabrik.de/europe/germany-latest.osm.pbf).
 2. Filters the OSM file for waterways using `osmium`.